andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 And teacher commented that Expo is amazing and he use it nowdays, but if he needs to start a project and in this project he has a lot of doubts, probably he would install Android Studio and would use use React **Native** CLI.
 This option because Expo not works very well with some third part tools or components.

+It was simple.
+I only needed to [enable the developer options in the tablet](https://learn.microsoft.com/pt-br/dotnet/maui/android/device/setup?view=net-maui-9.0).

 # Links passed in complementary materials section